 THE GAP IN THE MARKET

-Editors will testify that it’s impossible to find competent writers who can a write about health, fitness and nutrition without sending articles back for countless revisions.
+Editors will testify that it’s impossible to find competent writers who can help write about health, fitness and nutrition without sending articles back for countless revisions.
 Often fitness professionals have excellent technical knowledge, but can’t translate that into the language the average person can understand.
-Or they have fantastic writing chops, but lack the technical knowledge to make their work credible.
+Or they have fantastic writing chops but lack the technical knowledge to make their work credible.
 Seldom, do writers have both, leaving editors to receive work that’s poorly written, badly researched and formatted incorrectly.
 It’s the basics that most budding writers get wrong and these make an editor’s life miserable.
 You see, most trainers are so motivated to impress with all their technical knowledge that they use too much jargon.
 The moment an editor reads textbook-like terminology, that article goes to the bottom of the pile.
 Even seeing garden-variety words like hypertrophy have no place in most publications.
 Keeping it simple, yet complex is a fine art.
-Information needs to be accessible and understood by a person with the comprehension skills of a 10-year old.
+Information needed to be accessible and understood by a person with the comprehension skills of a 10-year old.
 Those are the key skills this course will teach you.

 |Open||Write Fit Course||Online||Book Now|

 Write Fit Author

 Ray Klerck is a fitness writer, strength trainer and nutrition consultant who has worked as Men’s Health Magazine’s (UK) chief fitness advisor for over 8 years.

 Currently, he is also Women’s Health Magazine’s official fitness expert and make monthly contributions to GQ, FHM, Fighter’s Only, Runner’s World Magazine, Alpha Fit and Men’s Fitness and has recently co-authored the sports nutrition book A Fist Full of Food with Matt Lovell, the UK’s leading sports nutritionist.